-Dr. Daniel Lee, an award-winning dental professional and researcher, has joined the team at ARCH Orthodontics and is seeing Orthodontic patients of all ages at the practice’s Stoughton and Canton offices.
+Dr. Daniel Lee, an award-winning dental professional and researcher, takes amazing care of our Orthodontic patients of all ages at the practice’s Stoughton, Canton, and Hyde Park offices.

 In making the announcement, Dr. Andrew Chase said, “We are delighted to welcome a true professional with such a high level of insight and caring — a wonderful addition to the ARCH team.
 He is adept with leading- edge technologies and techniques and takes a holistic approach with each patient.”